jrabbott/manual-of-me/index.md

 * **This is me:** I am an independent thinker who spots patterns quickly.
 * **I'm trying to change:** I am learning to be patient when I have to explain my ideas in writing.
 * **I need your help:** I need chances to talk about my ideas instead of just writing them down.

+## Too Long; Didn't Read (TLDR)
+If you only read one thing, read this:

+* **How I work:** I focus on results.
+I see the "big picture" instantly, but I find reading and writing long text difficult.
+* **How to talk to me:** Be direct and honest.
+I like facts and logic.
+If I seem intense, it is just because I care about the work.
+* **How to message me:** Keep Slack messages short.
+One topic per message.
+If you have a lot to write, put it in a document and send me a link.
+* **How I fit in:** I am independent and like to lead.
+I prefer working hard over "forced fun".

 ## Table of Contents